d-akhil-kumar/RESTfull_APIs/ReadME.txt

     7. dotenv: to set and read enviroment variables
     8. counter utility: to generate unique sequence/id for documents
     9. multer: to store files and accept data in form-data type
+    10. bcryptjs: to encrypt password before storing it in database